eriket0107/find-a-friend-solid/README.md

 - [ ] To list the pets, it is mandatory to inform the city or get automatically throguh navigator coordinates
 - [ ] It should be possible to flag the pet as adopted
 - [ ] The pet flagged as adopted should not be displayed on the list but can be accessed
-- [ ] An ORG needs to have an address and a WhatsApp number (name, address, phone, cpnj)
+- [X] An ORG needs to have an address and a WhatsApp number (name, address, phone, cpnj)
 - [ ] It should be possible to list all ORG pets
 - [ ] A pet must be linked to an ORG
 - [ ] The user who wants to adopt will contact the ORG via WhatsApp
 - [ ] All filters, except for the city, are optional
 - [ ] For an ORG to access the application as an admin, it needs to be logged in
+- [ ] It should be possible to have a loggin session as an ORG